aws-samples/aws-stepfunction-complex-orchestrator-app/README.md

 If the AWS Batch job fails or if the step functions timed out, then the issue is due to missing batch script in the S3 bucket.
 Copy over the batch script into the s3 bucket generated as shown in Deployment.

+AWS Batch jobs can also fail trying to connect to Internet to pull down Docker images: either Public IP is disabled for the Fargate container when running on public subnet or no NAT access when running on private subnet (Check for errors: CannotPullContainerError: inspect image has been retried 5 time).
+Edit the parameters when running sam deploy to go with `Public` subnets that would enable Public IP for the Fargate container or select `Private` if deciding to deploy on private subnets that have NAT for Internet access.

 Whenever making changes to the code or SAM templates, rerun the sam build followed by sam deploy.

 ## Cleanup

 To delete the sample application that you created, use the AWS CLI.
+First delete the S3 bucket hosting the batch script.
 Assuming you used your project name for the stack name, you can run the following:

 ```
 bash
+aws s3 rm s3://<sample-orchestrator-s3bucket> --recursive
 aws cloudformation delete-stack --stack-name <stack-name>
 ```